-- agreement on the transfer of exclusive rights of the article (two copies), signed by all authors, or a scanned file of the author's contract, signed by all authors, from the e-mail of the author, corresponding with the editorial board;
+- agreement on the transfer of exclusive rights of the article (two copies), signed by all Authors, or a scanned file of the Author's contract, signed by all Authors, from the e-mail of the Author, corresponding with the Eitorial Board;

-- the completed metadata file for all article authors;
+- completed metadata file for every article Author;

-- notice about conflict of interest, if any (in accordance with the journal's ethical rules).
+- notice about conflict of interest, if any (in accordance with the journal's publication ethics).

 Guidelines for Authors

 The mandatory elements of a scientific communication or a review article are: